Payday lending is legal in South Dakota (however, restrictions apply).

 South Dakota has a $500 limit on payday loans offered in the state.
 The minimum and maximum loan terms are not specified.
 The APR is capped at 36%, lenders cannot set higher rates for their loans.
 4 rollovers are allowed.
 Criminal actions against borrowers are prohibited.

-South Dakota used to have very aggressive payday lending industry for years.
+South Dakota used to have a very aggressive payday lending industry for years.

 South Dakota Payday Lending Statutes